 - Do they know how to grow and adapt during times of change?

 - Do they know how to avoid burnout?

 - What effects could an un-resilient culture have or what could a resilient culture create?

 Doing this will help you to implement suitable controls and determine what good practice looks like.
 Repeat the procedure regularly to continuously re-assess the effectiveness of your measures.

 3 Get the fundamentals right

-On the surface, broad-brush wellbeing initiatives seem like a win-win but decisions around workplace wellbeing means defining wellness and what it is to be described by your people as ‘a great place to work.’
-In a nutshell, developing a resilience strategy involves a move away from the one-size-fits-all approach towards a change in individual and organisational mindset through:
+On the surface, broad-brush wellbeing initiatives seem like a win-win but developing resilience strategically involves a move away from the one-size-fits-all approach towards a change in individual and organisational mindset through:

 1. Giving people the skillset, mindset and resources to collectively manage their wellbeing and resilience – they need to think, manage emotion and connect.

 It doesn’t matter what field you are in or your experiences, the ability to use and leverage your talent and technical skillset is down to your mentality and thought processes.
 On that basis alone it means they should be developed concurrently.
 At some point mentality will fail and unless you have the skillset to correct it what do you do?

 Culture is made up of habits, beliefs and behaviours and if you want to drive your business forward the only people that can do it are your people.
 So do not neglect them.
 Often leaders are guilty of looking up rather than down.
 Get down in the dirt with your people and ask them, talk to them and engage with them in order to understand their needs.
 This may sound obvious, yet a large number of managers and leaders still fail to do this as they juggle the demands of doing more with less.